Japanese Language and Literature Courses

 This course aims to develop further context-specific skills in speaking, listening, reading and writing.
 It concentrates on students using acquired grammar and vocabulary with more confidence in order to express functional meanings, while increasing overall linguistic competence.
 Students will learn approximately 200 new Kanji.
 There will be a group or individual project.
 Course materials include the textbook supplemented by newspapers, magazine articles, short stories, essays, and video clips which will provide insight into Japanese culture and society.
 Prerequisites: Japan 100A; or consent of instructor.

 Students will be trained to read, analyze, and translate modern Japanese scholarship on Chinese subjects.
 A major purpose of the course is to prepare students to take reading examinations in Japanese.
 The areas of scholarship to be covered are: politics, popular culture, religion, sociology and history as well as areas suggested by students who are actively engaged in research projects.
 Two readings in selected areas will be assigned, one by the instructor and the second by a student participant.
-Prerequisites: Graduate student standing; Japan 10B and Chinese 100B or equivalents.
+Prerequisites: Graduate standing.

 This course deals with issues of the usage of the Japanese language and how they have been treated in the field of linguistics.
 It concentrates on pragmatics, modality/evidentiality, deixis, speech varieties (politeness, gender, written vs. spoken), conversation management, and rhetorical structure.
 Students are required to have intermediate knowledge of Japanese.
 No previous linguistics training is required.
 Prerequisites: Japan 10, Japan 10B, or Japan 10X; or consent of instructor.